-In November 2021, the Russian Defense Ministry described the deployment of the US warships to the Black Sea as a “threat to regional security and strategic stability.”
-The ministry said in a statement, “The real goal behind the US activities in the Black Sea region is exploring the theater of operations in case Kyiv attempts to settle the conflict in the southeast by force.”
+In November 2021, the Russian Defense Ministry expressed concern over the deployment of US warships to the Black Sea, labeling it a “threat to regional security and strategic stability.”
+The ministry released a statement suggesting that the true intention behind the US’s activities in the Black Sea region was to prepare for potential military operations should Kyiv decide to resolve the conflict in the southeast by force.

 IP Lists are provided here for your convenience: Download